-61. Incremental Costs.
-Total incremental costs are calculated at US\$7,170,500 of which the GEF contribution is US\$4,745,500 and co-financing is US\$2,425,000, based on government contributions, anticipated Implementing Agency inputs and expressions of interest received from NGOs and bilateral donors.
+65. Incremental Costs.
+Total incremental costs for Stage I are calculated at US\$7,467,000 of which the GEF contribution is US\$5,391,000 and declared co-financing from Governments (inkind) and FAO and UNDP is established at US\$2,076,000.
+Expressions of interest have been received from several bilateral donors to finance complementary project activities, and are expected to be confirmed in the course of project implementation.
 The incremental costs attached to this GEF project are linked principally to overcoming barriers to joint management of the basin, completion of a TDA and the subsequent development and negotiation of the SAP.
 Overcoming these barriers has specific capacity building implications and associated costs that lie beyond the domestic baselines of the riparian countries.
-Annex 1 presents a summary of the domestic and global benefits and costs together with a matrix of individual country baseline and alternative costs associated with each project objective.
+Annex I presents a summary of the domestic and global benefits and costs together with a matrix of individual country baseline and alternative costs associated with each project objective.

-62. Project Financing.
+66. Project Financing.
 The financing of the project within the context of the SAP will be ensured by the commitment of all three governments and bi-lateral and multilateral donors who have expressed an interest in supporting OKACOM and the SAP process.
-The summary of costs presented in Table 1 are indicative and are based on 1998 proforma costs and the experience gained in executing the TDA studies during the PDF phase.
-Access to the Angolan portion of the basin is limited by landmines and made difficult by the remoteness of the area.
+The summary of costs presented in Table 1 are indicative and are based on 2001 performance costs and the experience gained in executing the TDA studies during the PDF phase.
 In addition, operating costs in Angola are much higher than in either Botswana or Namibia.
-The detailed breakdown of sub-activities, their justification, terms of reference and associated budgets will be presented in the project documents.
+These are accommodated within the budget.
+A detailed input budget is given in Attachment 1.